konosmgr/youtuber-bidding-app/STATE.md

 - Staggered animation effects for past auction cards with multi-stage transitions
 - Distinct visual styling between current and past auctions with consistent 3D effects
 - Responsive layout with proper content sizing and truncation to prevent overflow
+- Advanced water background effect with canvas animations and video fallback mechanism
+- Interactive "HOLD TO INTERACT" button effect (hold-to-fill animation with emoji cloud)
+- Utsubo-style contact button with animated letter hover effect
+  - Each letter has a horizontal sliding animation with skew effect
+  - Letters are replaced with a yellow highlight version on hover
+  - Animation has staggered timing for a wave-like effect

 ## Core Components
 - `BeamsBackground(Animated).svelte` - An animated background component that creates a dynamic light beam effect using canvas, now with proper scrolling support
 - `Navbar.svelte` - Redesigned navigation component with glass-morphic effects, scroll animations, and improved mobile experience
 - `NicknameCheckWrapper.svelte` - A wrapper component that checks for user nicknames
 - `Enhanced3DCard.svelte` - A component for creating interactive 3D card effects with layering capabilities
+- `Contact Button Effect` - A component that demonstrates the Utsubo-style contact button with letter animations on hover
+- `Interactive Button Effect` - A showcase component featuring a "HOLD TO INTERACT" button with progress indication, expanding animations, and particle effects
 - `AuctionCard.svelte` - A reusable auction-specific card component with advanced 3D effects, time-based animations, and realistic depth perception using sine/cosine wave functions and floating particles
 - `PastAuctionCard.svelte` - A specialized card component with dual badges (PAST AUCTION and SOLD), responsive layout with text truncation, and optimized spacing to prevent content cropping
 - `ResponsiveImage.svelte` - A component that handles responsive images with format support and fallbacks
 - `GlowingEffect.svelte` - A component that adds an interactive glowing border to elements
 - `FocusCard.svelte` - A component that creates a gallery of cards where the focused card stands out while others blur
+- `Showcase Water Effect` - A page component demonstrating advanced water animations with canvas and video backgrounds
+- `HoverTextButton.svelte` - A reusable component for creating buttons with the Utsubo-style letter hover animation effect
+  - Supports customizable text, colors, styling, and transitions
+  - Creates interactive letter-by-letter animations with staggered timing
+  - Properly handles animation state transitions with z-index and opacity control

 ## Styling
 - Using Tailwind CSS for responsive styling